brian2656/ai-case-study/README.md

 The computer, reinvented for accelerated AI computing!

 ## Overview and Origin
 NVIDIA, is an American multinational corporation headquartered in Santa Clara, California, and was founded in 1993.
 They invented the GPU (Graphics Processing Unit) in 1999.
-And became the fuel the led the growth of the PC gaming market, and helped ignite the era of modern artificial intelligence
+And became the fuel that led the growth of the PC gaming market, and helped ignite the era of modern artificial intelligence
 NVIDIA empowers process improvement across multiple AI industries.
 From generative AI and speech recognition to medical imaging and supply chain management, their technology provides companies with the tools and algorithms needed for accelerated computer processing.
 (1)
 Most notably, their GE Force Graphic Cards offers advanced gaming solutions.
 * Name of company